SpaceX Starlink launch: Falcon 9 is still a record-setting workhorse

-SpaceX launched the 16th batch of its Starlink broadband satellites from Cape Canaveral in Florida on Tuesday at 6:13 p.m.
-PT, setting a record for its Falcon 9 rockets.
+SpaceX launched the 16th batch of its Starlink broadband satellites from Cape Canaveral in Florida on Tuesday night, setting a record for its Falcon 9 rockets.

 Boosting a new group of its orbiting routers has become a matter of routine for Elon Musk's rocket company as it works to build up a mega-constellation with thousands of the individual satellites in a low-Earth orbit.
 But this mission puts a new feather in Musk's cap.